varnish/Varnish-Book/varnish_book.rst

 How to Use the Book
 -------------------

-- Most of the material in this book applies to Varnish Cache, parts that apply only to Varnish Cache Plus are clearly stated.
+- Most of the material in this book applies to Varnish Cache.
+Parts that apply only to Varnish Cache Plus are clearly stated.
 - The instructor guides you through the book
+- Use the *manual pages* and help options.
 - To practice the course, use the Fast Track in the following way:
   + Read the Review and Exercise parts of the Fast Track.
   + If you can complete the exercise(s), you remember the most important parts.